What is “One-way" communication?

 As opposed to one-way communication, two-way communication means that we get both control and monitoring of the HVAC system.
 When using two-way communication, not only do we get an “acknowledgment” that the command we sent has been received and executed properly, but we can also receive instant air conditioning system’s status at any given moment, including the following parameters:

 - Set point temperature

 - Fan speed or air conditioning status notifications, such as: malfunction code, filter reset sign, room temperature, etc.

 Any change in one of the air conditioning system’s parameters can be immediately reported, enabling us to be in full command of the air conditioning system.

 Why feedback is so important?

-For instance, an air conditioning system that will have its own control (local, central or both), will require to be integrated in home automation scenarios, controlled remotely through the internet, and will also be connected to security systems and so on.
-Such a requirement can only be fulfilled if all control sources have direct two-way communication with the HVAC unit and can monitor its exact condition at any time point.
+For instance, an air conditioning system that will have its own control (local, central or both), will require to be integrated into home automation scenarios, controlled remotely through the internet, connected to security systems, and so on.
+Such a requirement can only be fulfilled if all control sources have direct two-way communication with the HVAC unit, and can monitor its exact condition at any time point.

 As an example, let us think of a situation, where there is a malfunction in the HVAC system.
 In this case, the malfunction code should be automatically fetched by the home automation system and passed on to the maintenance company, that can proceed for repair, requiring no involvement and report by the customer.

-To summarize, an effective interaction of the HVAC system with the surrounding control platforms will always require full bi-directional communication, allowing the receiving of real-time feedback at any time point for properly arranged home operation scenarios.
+An effective interaction of the HVAC system with the surrounding control platforms will always require full bi-directional, two-way communication, allowing to receive real-time feedback at any time point for properly arranged home operation scenarios.